 Top 10 Furnace Brands of 2019 – The List

 Okay, you’ve been waiting for me to stop ranting and get to the point.
 That being said, before we get started, I’m going to beat a dead horse – spend your time researching contractors – most of the high-end furnace brands are going to be comparable.
 There are a few to avoid, but I’ll address that later.
 Here is our list of the top 10 furnace brands:

-Day & Night comes in first in our list of the top ten furnace brands.
+Day & Night comes in second in our list of the top ten furnace brands.
 I can hear you now, “but Tim, I’ve never heard of Day & Night!”
-But, the story of Day & Night doesn’t start and end with whether or not you’ve heard of them, it starts with who owns them…those of us who are in the industry, know that United Technologies (UT) makes some of the best, most reliable HVAC equipment.
+But, the story of Day & Night doesn’t start and end with whether or not you’ve heard of them, it starts with who owns them…those of you who are in the HVAC industry, know that United Technologies (UT) makes some of the best, most reliable furnaces on the market.
 What people don’t tell you, and what even most of the HVAC guys out there don’t know, is that UT makes several brand names, and uses most of the same internal components for each.
 These names include Carrier, Bryant, Day & Night, and Payne.

-Daiken ranks second on our list of the top 10 furnace brands.
+Daiken ranks third on our list of the top ten furnace brands.
 I like Daiken for many of the same reasons that I like Day & Night over Carrier – primarily that they aren’t that well known of a brand, but they offer the same technology as their parent company, Goodman Manufacturing.
-As such, you get a great value in this brand because you are getting the technology and workmanship, but you aren’t paying for the big brand name like Goodman, or Amana (we’ll talk about them later, but Daiken is the third name offered in the “Goodman line” of products).
-They offer all of the same technologies as their counterparts, including a high-efficiency, variable-speed, modulating gas furnace that rates at 97% AFUE, at half the price of Goodman or Amana.
+As such, you get a great value in this brand because you are getting the technology and workmanship, but you aren’t paying for the big brand name like Amana (we’ll talk about them later, but Daiken is the third name offered in the “Goodman line” of products).
+They offer all of the same technologies as their counterparts, including a high-efficiency, variable-speed, modulating gas furnace that rates at 97% AFUE, at half the price Amana, and comparable prices to Goodman.